zenno-cat/imap-email-collector/README.md

      <ol>First you need to install node.js on your PC✅</ol>
      <ol>Next download this repository and run the command npm i✅</ol>
      <ol>In the project directory, create a .env file✅</ol>
-     <ol>Inside the .env file there should be 4 variables HOST, USER, PASS, PORT, <strong>the data below is for example (you need to replace them with your own, the mail can be anything that supports IMAP access, not just Gmail</ strong>✅)
+     <ol>Inside the .env file there should be 4 variables HOST, USER, PASS, PORT, <strong>the data below is for example (you need to replace them with your own, the mail can be anything that supports IMAP access, not just Gmail</strong>✅)
        <ul>
          <li>
            HOST=imap.gmail.com